v-at-gh/flairs/README.md

 ./app.py
 ```

-Visit [http://localhost:5000](http://localhost:5000) in your web browser to interact with the web interface.
+Visit [http://localhost:5000](http://localhost:5000) in your web browser to interact with the web interface, or [http://localhost:5000/test](http://localhost:5000/test) to view processes and their corresponding connections as a nested table.

 ### `test_cli.py`